 More information on IBM Rational CLM can be found here.

 Introduction to IBM Rational Team Concert

-Today with the ALM solution, project teams are looking at a solution which is integrated with execution.
-IBM Rational Team Concert helps the Project Managers and Developers to maintain some artifacts within one single repository.
+Today with the ALM solution, project teams are looking at a solution that is integrated with execution.
+IBM Rational Team Concert helps Project Managers and Developers to maintain some artifacts within one single repository.

 The artifacts include: